 Skip the backpacking toilet wipes and go for the ultimate savior, “pee cloth.”
-“The Kula Cloth is a reusable antimicrobial pee cloth keeps your hands dry on one side while sopping moisture into the absorbent, antimicrobial side that won’t show stains” .
+“The Kula Cloth is a reusable antimicrobial pee cloth that keeps your hands dry on one side while sopping moisture into the absorbent, antimicrobial side that won’t show stains” .

 The kula cloth also has reflective threads to easily locate with your headlamps, no more guessing which side it the right one to use!
-After you wipe off, attach it to your bag and let it dry.
+After you wipe it off, attach it to your bag and let it dry.
 The benefit is that the sun and antimicrobial fiber works together to remove the germs.

 View Kula Cloth on REI